ysoh286/honours-project-2017/detailed-notes.md

 - An even easier approach is using ggplotly(), which makes it simple using ggplot2 through stat_smooth()/geom_smooth() (ggvis is in a sense trying to achieve this via layer_model_predictions(), where it does everything for you)
 - Done with iNZightPlots + Shiny (just some simple trendline fitting - already established in iNZight Lite)
 - Not possible with crosstalk due to its limitations.
+- Can be done with iPlots (you can easily remove and add trendlines to a plot)
 - Possible Javascript solutions??

 **Boxplot challenge:**
-- This seems 'impossible' with plotly in R alone.
+- This seems 'impossible' with plotly.
 With crosstalk, it seems somewhat possible, but it's not a reliable method (selecting over a box by eye).
 - It also seems impossible for ggvis  - hard to add/remove layers, and only allows very basic interactions.
 You could use brushing on it, but that's not reliable either.
 - Tried using a filter_slider with this, however you cannot define the points along the slider (so for example, if I wanted a slider that has tick points at it's minimum, maximum, median, LQ and UQ, it's not possible because the argument 'step' only takes in 1 value).
-- In terms of using plotly.JS alone, it is possible, but not designed to (the boxplot itself is defined as a single object, drawn by a single SVG path rather than individual lines/rectangles).
+- In terms of using plotly.JS alone, it is possible, but not designed to (the boxplot itself is defined as a single object, drawn by a single SVG path rather than individual lines/rectangles??).
+- Surprisingly, this was the harder challenge of the 3.
+Any more ideas on how I could stretch this one??

 **Array of plots challenge:**
 - A half-solution?
 Works on Shiny + d3scatter + crosstalk.
 Use crosstalk to do the linking between plots, and then shiny to facilitate the zooming in by using a modal.
 The problem is you'd have to specify a modal button for every single plot, and Shiny doesn't have capabilities of 'clicking' on an output plot.
-(You could do the same with Plotly + crosstalk + Shiny, but currently it seems like Plotly's got a bug with linking multiple plots together with crosstalk where it only links 1 of the plots.)
+- Works on Shiny + Plotly + crosstalk in the same way, but to link all plots together, use the subplot() function to create the scatterplot matrix.
 - Using ggpairs to generate the scatterplot matrix + ggplotly has crosstalk embedded in easily links the matrix together, however because the entire plot is rendered as a single plot, hard to zoom into/ extract out a single plot.
-- I could see this being done manually where you construct your own HTML page and nest each plot in a < div > tag, but probably requires a lot more work (and maybe expert knowledge on how crosstalk works?).
+- Could be done manually where you construct your own HTML page and nest each plot in a < div > tag, but probably requires a lot more work (and maybe some knowledge on how crosstalk works?).
 It might be hard to link up the plot if it were to be opened in a new page/window (not sure).
-- You can easily use crosstalk to link all the plots up
-- You could possibly do it with Shiny alone (but you have to co-ordinate links to every single plot, and that could get kind of messy, and a better knowledge on how the reactive programming model works.)
+- You could possibly do it with Shiny alone (but you have to co-ordinate links to every single plot)
 - Managed to do linking with ggvis + Shiny, running into a little trouble trying to make it visible in a modal.
+- Can be done with iPlots - draw each individual scatterplot, and they are all automatically linked.
+If you need to zoom in on a single plot, just increase the size.
+- This might be complex to build from scratch for iNZight (especially the linking - probably would start small with linked brushing and then expand).

 **Ideas and problems to investigate:**